 - Opportunity to meet other mentors, speak to the full student group, and get visibility for project work.

-- This is a full-time position but remote location is okay.
+- This is a part-time, remote position.

 How to ApplyEmail email@example.com with: